gustavopinto/gustavopinto.github.com/index.md

 You can see my list of [publications here](/publications), along with ***all*** preprints.
 I also maintain my [cv of failure](/cv-of-failures).

 Are you a [student looking for an advisor](/students)?
 Are you a researcher and think that our interests overlap?
-I'm always looking for collaboration; you can reach me at gpinto<span style="display:none">ignorethis</span>@ufpa.br.
+I'm always looking for collaborations; you can reach me at gpinto<span style="display:none">ignorethis</span>@ufpa.br.